haripradeep/amity/Data-Science-Project/README.md

-# Project for General Assembly's Data Science Remote Course
+# Project for Data Science in Amity University